Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Slider.md

     root.Add(utilityBasicSlider);
     ```

-Following output is generated when the slider is created using defined style:
+Following output is generated when the slider is created using the defined style:

 ![Slider](./media/slider.gif)